Dental Implants in Edmonton

 Dental Implant Procedures

-Your dentist at Oliver Park Dental will go over the dental implant procedure with you before starting the process.
+Here at Oliver Park Dental, we make it easy to get dental implants in Edmonton.
+Your dentist will go over the dental implant procedure with you before starting the process.

 It usually takes three appointments to complete the work.
 On the first appointment, your dentist removes any remaining parts of missing or damaged teeth being replaced.
 This step is not necessary if your tooth is already missing.